feludwig/pgsql-omt-schema/README.md

 ### Performance

 This is a balance between tile serving speed and disk usage/efficiency.
-The aim here is to make already `osm2pgsql`-imported databases useable in the same situation as `imposm3`-imported ones (in addition to all other situations they are useful in).

-Indexes speed queries up by a little, but because they don't use that much space compared to data, I still recommend using them.
+Indexes only speed queries up by a little, but because they don't use that much space compared to data, I still recommend using them.

 ### Feature parity

-- Geometries are currently just returned from the database.
-This is very wasteful for low zooms where a `ST_SimplifyPreserveTopology(geometry,200)` should be used.

 - Which features should be hidden in which order when zooming out is somewhat unclear from the documentations.
 For now I go with what looks right.

-### Aggregation

-- The layer `transportation` is currently being aggregated on its geometries, and it shows to be an excellent way to reduce tilesize.
+- Aggregation: The layer `transportation` is currently being aggregated on its geometries, and it shows to be an excellent way to reduce tilesize.
-- For the `buildings` layer as well: when zooming out, buildings, before all disappearing, start to cluster into bigger chunks;
-but only when there are a lot of buildings around.
+- Missing Feature: For the `buildings` layer as well: when zooming out, buildings, before all disappearing, start to cluster into bigger chunks, but only when there are a lot of buildings around.